kencue/cpsc449-wordle-backend/README.md

 - HTTPie

 ## REST API for the Project
-- Register a user
+- Register a user (includes password hashing)
-- Authenticate a user
+- Authenticate a user (includes hashing verification)
 - Start a new game
 - Guess a five-letter word
 - Retrieve the state of a game in progress
 - List the games in progress for a user
 - Check the statistics for a particular user
-- Password hashing and decoding.

 ## How to Use
 - Go to the project's directory